Marklogic-retired/marklogic-data-hub/examples/README.md

 To try out any of the below example projects, clone this repository and follow the instructions in the README.md file in an example project directory.

+Many of the Data Hub 5 example projects can be tested against a snapshot version of the Data Hub Gradle plugin; this is typically done when testing these projects locally against the develop branch.
+A snapshot version will be used when the Gradle property "testing" has a value of "true".

+If you are trying to use a snapshot version of the Gradle plugin and get an error about not being able to find the plugin - e.g. "Could not find com.marklogic:ml-data-hub:5.4-SNAPSHOT" - then run the following Gradle task from the root of this repository (this is also described in the CONTRIBUTING.md guide in the section named "Testing changes to the Data Hub Gradle plugin"):

+    ./gradlew publishToMavenLocal

+That task will build and publish a copy of the Data Hub Gradle plugin to your local Maven repository, thus making it available for use within an example project.

 ## Data Hub 5

 1. [insurance](https://github.com/marklogic/marklogic-data-hub/tree/master/examples/insurance) - an example that ingests, maps, and masters customer data from two fictitious insurance companies